RaduLupan/terraform-windows-containers/ecs-fargate/README.md

 * [Amazon Web Services (AWS) account](http://aws.amazon.com/).
 * Terraform 1.0 or later installed on your computer.
 Check out HasiCorp [documentation](https://learn.hashicorp.com/terraform/azure/install) on how to install Terraform.
 * An [AWS VPC](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html) with public and private subnets.
+Please check the [vpc](https://github.com/RaduLupan/terraform-windows-containers/tree/main/vpc) folder for an example on how to deploy a VPC.

 ## Quick start